-White Plains is a “diverse” community but it was not always.
+White Plains (WP) today is a “diverse” community but it has not always been.
 Census reporting gives the best way to examine the changes.
-Looking around on the streets or in the stores and those in our School district are not necessarily reflected in the same demographics as the total numbers living in City.

-To be noted is that demographics is important especially in shaping our economy and communities but our identity in any given group should not diminish any other group.
-Feelings often get in the way of how we perceive others and cloud our openness to see how others experience their worlds.
+Demographics is important in shaping our communities, economy, and culture but one’s identity in any given group should not diminish any other.
+Feelings often get in the way of how we perceive others and cloud our openness to see how others experience the world.

 Population estimates are projected by US Census Bureau and this and other information is available on the website: http://www.census.gov.
 Estimate for 2017 (in July) is 59,047 residents.

 *Data from US Census Bureau American FactFinder for 2000 and 2010.